Sculpture in the Indian subcontinent: Bronze Age sculpture

-Orphological artefact.
+Morphological artefact.
 Copper Hoard culture (2nd millennium BCE).
 Mathura Museum.

-Some very early depictions of deities seem to appear in the art of the Indus Valley Civilisation (3300 BCE - 1700 BCE), but the following millennium, coinciding with the Vedic period, is devoid of such remains.
+Some very early depictions of deities seem to appear in the art of the Indus Valley Civilisation (3300 BCE - 1300 BCE), but the following millennium, coinciding with the Vedic period, is devoid of such remains.
 It has been suggested that the early Vedic religion focused exclusively on the worship of purely "elementary forces of nature by means of elaborate sacrifices", which did not lend themselves easily to anthropomorphological representations.